chrlngrc/Unit-3/README.md

 # Healthcare Costs Vs. Child Mortality

 ## About
 This repository contains a refined dataset created with the `County_Health_Data`, which is included in the Data folder.
 The new dataset contains information on the healthcare costs and mortality rates in states across the United States.
 The `Creating_Subset` file contains instructional material on how to filter data and create a smaller subset.
+The repository also include `Python Basics` for basic instructions on using the Python program.

 ## Data